Pre-arrival information for Australia Awards students

 Australia is very strict with what you can bring into the country.
 At the airport, officers will conduct quarantine inspection of passengers and screening of luggage.
 Be aware of prohibited items to avoid a fine or prosecution.

 We offer a free airport pick-up service to take you to your accommodation.
 It operates 24 hours a day, seven days a week.
 To book, complete the airport reception request form at least three working days before you arrive.
 We'll then send you a confirmation email.

 If you haven't found a place to live in Melbourne, the Monash Residential Services website is a good place to start.
 Make sure you leave enough time to organise where you'll live while you study and really settle in before semester starts.
 Our off-campus accommodation service provides lots of helpful information about renting, estimated costs, getting utilities connected and some pitfalls to be aware of.
 If you've never rented before, you will need to provide evidence that you are reliable and can pay the rent.
 This could include an employment contract or character references.

 The Introductory Academic Program (IAP) is held at the Clayton campus and is compulsory for all AAS students.
 Your main course may be located at another campus, so you may choose to temporarily stay near Clayton to attend IAP, then move into accommodation closer to your campus later.
 It's essential that you bring your laptop to enrolment and orientation so that we can check its compatibility with our systems.

 Arrival and banking

-After you've arrived, bring your passport and boarding pass to register at Monash Connect, Clayton campus.
+After you've arrived, email a copy of your passport (the photo page) and boarding pass to firstname.lastname@example.org.
 You'll get an arrival pack with details of your payment of establishment allowance, IAP, as well as an enrolment and orientation schedule.